deepaksood619/deepaksood619.github.io/docs/knowledge/others/philosophy.md

 2. How solvable is the problem
 3. How neglected is the cause

 The key problem is funding cannibalism.
 That $3 million in donations doesn’t appear out of a vacuum.
-Because people on average are limited in how much they’re willing to donate to good causes, if someone donates $100 to the ALS Association, he or she will likely donate less to other charities.”
+Because people on average are limited in how much they’re willing to donate to good causes, if someone donates $100 to the ALS Association, he or she will likely donate less to other charities."

 <https://en.wikipedia.org/wiki/Effective_altruism>